 Barriers to Learning and Educational Achievement at St Margaret’s C.E Junior School

 As a school, we have summarised the main barriers to learning faced by some of our pupils in receipt of Pupil Premium funding and list them in our strategy (see below).

-- Learning delays- a large number of our children who are in receipt of Pupil Premium funding are also on the SEN register for cognition and learning.
-Many others may find that they make less progress in a particular subject due to many different reasons
+- Learning delays- some of our children who are in receipt of Pupil Premium funding are also on the SEN register for cognition and learning.
+Many others may find that they make less progress in a particular subject or experience delays in their learning for a period of time

-- Emotional or behavioural delays- we have many children with specific social and emotional needs which may have a negative effect on their learning
+- Emotional or behavioral delays- we have many children with specific social and emotional needs which may have a negative effect on their learning

-- Access to extra-curricular activities – trips, music lessons, travel arrangements and additional resources
+- Access to extra-curricular activities – we use the grant to fully or partially support subject enrichment activities, some school trips, music lessons, travel arrangements and additional resources

 Strategies being used to overcome barriers for 2019/20:

 Financial support available to children from families where circumstances are particularly challenging, to enable them to participate fully in a wide range of enrichment opportunities such as school trips and residentials.